Akhileswar1905/FastAPI-Learning/Readme.md

 - **Details**: Searches the `posts` list for a post with the given ID.
 If found, the post is updated with the new data and the list is modified accordingly.
 If not found, a `404 Not Found` exception is raised.

 ---

-This section focused on creating basic CRUD operations for managing posts in a FastAPI application, enhancing my understanding of API development.

-#